JoshuaGee-bit/Python-Project/README.md

 - Identification of key factors affecting car pricing and inventory trends.
 - Actionable insights for decision-making in car pricing and inventory planning.

-## Expected Outcomes

-- A comprehensive understanding of the dataset through summary statistics.
-- Clear visual representations of car price distribution, mileage vs. price trends, and car counts by brand and color.
-- Identification of key factors affecting car pricing and inventory trends.
-- Actionable insights for decision-making in car pricing and inventory planning.

 ## Key Questions

 - What is the general price distribution of cars in the inventory?
 - How does mileage impact the price of a car?
 - Which car brands are most commonly available in the inventory?